 SUNY Geneseo has a number of housing options available from traditional corridor style housing (e.g., Onondaga, Steuben), suites (e.g., Suffolk, Ontario, Erie), townhouses (Saratoga Terrace), and even hybrid corridor with shared bathrooms (Putnam).
 Approximately 90% of our residents live in double rooms.

 Click on a hall of interest to learn about building amenities, accessibility, and resources.

 Feel free to check out residence hall floor plans.
 You will need to be signed in with a Geneseo account.

 Accessibility & Other Accommodations

-We work closely with the Office of Disabilities Services to provide qualified students with disabilities (temporary or permanent) equal and comprehensive access to college-wide programs, services, and campus facilities.
+We work closely with the Office of Accessibility Services to provide qualified students with disabilities (temporary or permanent) equal and comprehensive access to college-wide programs, services, and campus facilities.
 We work together to proactively provide, at no cost to the student, reasonable accommodations to ensure that no qualified student with a disability is denied equal access to, participation in, or benefit of the programs and activities of the Department of Residence Life.
-If you have questions about accommodations, please contact Heather Packer (firstname.lastname@example.org) Interim Coordinator of Disability Services, and she will work with our department.
+If you have questions about accommodations, please contact the Office of Accessibility Services, and they will work with our department.